wp-plugins/contactuscom/readme.txt

 Most installation-related questions can be answered from the ContactUs.com Help Desk at <a href="http://help.contactus.com" target="_blank">http://help.contactus.com</a>

 ContactUs.com is part of an overall lead generation and lead management system.
-Itâ€™s not just a front-end form.
+It's not just a front-end form.
 For registered ContactUs.com users, the settings for your form can be set within the ContactUs.com client admin.
-If you arenâ€™t a registered user, you will need to sign up for free at ContactUs.com form <a href="https://www.contactus.com/signup.php" target="_blank">here</a>.
+If you aren't a registered user, you will need to sign up for free at ContactUs.com form <a href="https://www.contactus.com/signup.php" target="_blank">here</a>.

 You will then log into the ContactUs.com client admin in order to set-up and customize the form and form settings.